INTRODUCTION

 The age of majority is cessation of parental authority, but the age of majority is more than just cessation of parental authority.

-Within the structure of Kant's philosophy, the age of majority is also an authorization, where the citizen becomes a possessor of the constituent power.
+The age of majority is also an authorization, where the citizen becomes a possessor of the constituent power.

 The age of majority is a matter of national sovereignty.